redox-os/book/src/developer-faq.md

 ### How can I have an anonymous account?

-During the account creation process you should add a fake name on the "First Name" and "Last Name" fields and change it later after your account approval (single name field is supported).
+During the account creation process you can add a fake name on the "First Name" and "Last Name" fields and change it later after your account approval (single name field is supported).

 ## Documentation Questions